pixelsdb/pixels/docs/INSTALL.md

 * [Install Pixels + DuckDB](../cpp/README.md)

 Here, we only install and configure the essential components for query processing.
-The additional instructions to install and use the optional components can be found in the following documents:
+To use the following optional components, follow the instructions in the corresponding README.md after the basic installation:
 * [Pixels Cache](../pixels-cache/README.md): The distributed columnar cache to accelerate query processing.
 * [Pixels Turbo](../pixels-turbo/README.md): The hybrid query engine that invokes serverless resources to help process unpredictable workload spikes.
 * [Pixels Amphi](../pixels-amphi/README.md): The adaptive query scheduler that enables cost-efficient query processing in both on-perm and in-cloud environments.